 Golden Scorpion Park – 2 hours each way

-Food, fun, a giant pillow to jump on, what more could you ask for!
+Food, fun, a giant pillow to jump on, what more could you ask for?
 When it’s too hot in the city, take a one-day motorbike trip from Saigon and drive out to Golden Scorpion Park for some watered-down fun.
-The park is designed with picnic and BBQ areas, places to rent paddle boats, swimming options, and a huge pillow to jump onto before splash landing into the water.
+The park is designed with picnic and BBQ areas, places to rent paddle boats, places to swim, and a huge pillow to jump onto before splash landing into the water.
 There are also life vests and a lifeguard on duty for your safety.

 How To Get Golden Scorpion Park